York Art Gallery: 21st century

 The gallery underwent a £445,000 refurbishment in 2005, reopening on 19 March.
 This development was supported by a £272,700 grant from the Heritage Lottery Fund and £85,000 from the City of York Council.

 A restoration in 2013–15 cost £8 million, and was undertaken to increase display space by some 60%, including reincorporation of the north wing, an upper-floor extension to the south wing, and reorganisation of the internal space for exhibition and storage.
 The development enabled the area to the rear of the building to be restored to public use as part of the Museum Gardens.
 The reopened gallery houses the British Studio Ceramics on the upper floor.
 The gallery reopened on 1 August 2015, charging an admission fee for the first time since 2002.
 The first year after the gallery reopened with a new charging structure saw visitor numbers fall by over 120,000 to 91,896 compared to the year 2011–2012 when there was no admission charge.

 During the 2020 exhibition of paintings by Harland Miller ("Harland Miller: York, So Good They Named it Once") it was reported that commemorative posters sold in the Art Gallery gift shop were being resold online for up to £1,000.
 The posters depicted a reworked version of Miller's 2009 work 'York – So Good They Named It Once'; part of his 'Pelican Bad Weather' series of humorous book covers.

 In November 2020 the gallery announced that it had acquired works following a successful application to the Derbyshire School Library Service, which had owned the works but closed in 2018.
 The works acquired are by four British artists: Prunella Clough, Margaret Mellis, Marion Grace Hocken, and Daphne Fedarb.

+In January 2024 the gallery announced that it would be charging for entry fees once again.
+It had changed from a charged-entry to a free-entry model after the first COVID-19 lockdown in England, but a 2023 review of this showed that it was revealed that the move was costing £200,000 per year in lost income.